CRF: Rating Classic Yachts

 I started my work developing the CRF MkII formulae and factors in October of 2016, and I presented my ‘beta’ code and test fleet ratings to the Technical Committee for its review just before Christmas.
 However, implementing MkII as a finished, user friendly system that included a web based application process and produced certificates that were freely available on line was completely outside my skill set.
 After an initial plan to have USSailing administer CRF did not pan out, we were saved by a strong recommendation that we contact Blake Jackson, who had recently implemented a very successful application and certificate process for PHRF New England.
 Luckily Blake agreed to work with us, and had the patience to turn my Excel based algebra into on-line code that could take the data declared by owners in their applications, and perform the needed calculations.
 Blake also designed an attractive new CRF MkII certificate, that displayed the input data, many of the calculated outputs, and, of course, ratings, expressed in both decimal feet and in seconds/mile, both with spinnaker and without.
 The first 2017 MkII certificates were issued on May 11, and over 300 were issued during that first season.
 What remained was to see how well the new ratings matched up with reality, and whether they would be accepted and embraced by the participants.

 With my name so directly associated with the new rating formula, I often said that I needed to go into witness protection on rollout, and I was not entirely joking.
-I fully expected some blowback and controversy, partly because both typically come with any change, and partly because there would inevitably be incremental winners and losers when owners absorbed the impact of new ratings.
+I fully expected some blowback and controversy, partly because both typically come with any change to anything, and partly because there would inevitably be incremental winners and losers when owners absorbed the impact of new ratings.
 I didn’t get protection, but I did happen to be starting a vacation in Iceland when the results from the first races scored with MkII were posted, which was the next best thing.
 If the NYYC Annual Regatta results looked good, I could enjoy the rest of my vacation.
-If not, maybe I could hole up in Iceland until I could fix the problems.
+If not, maybe I could hole up in Reykjavik until I could fix the problems.
 Luckily, the WiFi in our B&B was good, and so were the results.
 The courses were short, but multiple boats corrected out within a minute of each other, and when the regatta was over a fin keel, separated rudder Spirit of Tradition boat beat an 80 year old full keel NY 32 by just 1/2 point.
 I took mini victory lap around Iceland.

 The rest of the 2017 season went well for CRF MkII in that the race results looked good, and there were no angry mobs with lanterns and pitchforks.
 Instead, most of the dock talk was positive, and those who had questions could refer to the website, where all of the formulae and factors used in calculating ratings were posted, along with answers to FAQ’s.
 (See https://www.classicyachts.org/ratings/) However, an in-depth look back at 2017 results that focused on boats that were regular participants and were similarly well prepared, well equipped and well sailed did raise some caution flags.
 First, long, narrow, race-oriented boats (eg. Universal and International Rule boats) appeared to be advantaged relative to the rest of the fleet.
 Second, deep draft, especially among some centerboarders, seemed to be disadvantaged against more normal draft.
 Third, the vintage staysail schooner Fortune corrected out way too well, way too often.
 And finally, there were some anomalies in the owner declarations for keel type and LWL vs displacement for some boats.
 Overall, it was a quite good initial roll out of an entirely new system tasked with rating an unusually diverse fleet of boats, and our firm mandate for full transparency was met.
 There were definitely some refinements needed, however.